SabaTsomaia/Space-Counter/README.md

 # Js-Space-Counter
-Simple Space counter with Reset Button
+Press Space To start counting 🙌

 Created in Javascript